OntoUML/OntoUML/classes/nonsortals/category/definition.rst

 Definition
 ----------

-A «:ref:`category`» is a :ref:`rigid <rigidity>` mixin that does not require a dependency to be specified.
+A «:ref:`category`» is a :ref:`rigid <rigidity>` :ref:`non-sortal <identity>` that does not require a dependency to be specified.
 It is used to aggregate essential properties to individuals which following :ref:`different identity principles <identity>`.
 Let's see some examples:

 .. container:: figure